11 Incredible beacon use cases from 2017 every marketer should know in 2018

 In terms of revenue, the beacon technology market generated USD 519.6 Million in the year 2016.
 And according to the Grand View Research, it is expected to reach USD 58.7 Billion by 2025.
-This massive growth isn’t merely restricted to the number of beacons being deployed across the world – it proportionately reflects on the vertical diversification, innovative use cases and more.
+This massive growth of beacon-based proximity marketing isn’t merely restricted to the number of beacons being deployed across the world – it proportionately reflects on the vertical diversification, innovative use cases and more.
 While most marketers use beacons to push offer notifications, many businesses have pushed the envelope with beacon use cases in the last year.

 With so much happening in the beacon space, it’s important to stay up-to-date with campaigns that make the most of the marketing dollars.
 This blog will help marketers rethink and modify their proximity marketing campaigns for 2018.
-I have curated a list 11 powerful and creative beacon campaigns implemented by various businesses in 2017.
+I have curated a list of 11 powerful and creative beacon campaigns implemented by various businesses in 2017.
 Let’s begin the ride!

 Allrecipes deployed beacons at Marc’s grocery stores in Ohio.
 These beacons targeted shoppers with recipe suggestions at a time when they were likely to be interested in the content.